History of the Garden

-Museum in a Garden welcomes everyone.
+Museum in a Garden

 It has areas for quiet reflection, for community activity, for games and for eating and drinking.
 It is fully accessible for the physically disabled and has a sensory garden with plants for touching and smelling.

-It is a work in progress, opened officially on 24 June 2021 by Eanna Ní Lamhna and is a result of some generous donations and our 2020 Fund-a-Cobble fundraiser.
+Opened officially on 24 June 2021 by Eanna Ní Lamhna and is a result of some generous donations and our 2020 Fund-a-Cobble fundraiser.

 The Sculptures